Table of Contents

 Key Takeaway Review your contract before you sign, looking for terms like "rule of 78s," "percentage penalties," and "precomputed loans."

-Are prepayment penalties legal?
+Are prepayment penalties on car loans legal?

-Yes and no. Although they’re considered risky by the Consumer Financial Protection Bureau, there are no laws in place outright banning the penalties at the federal level.
+Sometimes, prepayment penalties are legal, but sometimes, they're not.
+Although they’re considered risky by the Consumer Financial Protection Bureau, there are no laws in place outright banning the penalties at the federal level.
 The Bureau has instead implemented policies to restrict how much lenders can charge for these penalties.

 At the state level, prepayment penalties can be illegal.
 Several states have banned the practice—but the ban only extends to banks that are state-run.
 Banks that are federally run have different rules and can still charge prepayment penalties.